Detroit police fatally shoot man after pursuit, gun battle

 The SUV stopped in a parking lot and the driver got out and fired shots at one officer, who returned fire.
 He then ran a few blocks before officers in a police SUV caught up.
 Shots again were fired and the man collapsed.

 He was pronounced dead at a hospital.
 Police recovered a .40-caliber handgun.
 His name was not immediately released.

-Police were working to determine whether the man had any connection to the Sunday shooting.
+Craig said the man’s mother told investigators that he was distraught after a close friend was slain during a recent shooting at a dice game.

+“We don’t know if he was going through a state of depression at the time,” Craig said.
+“We’re trying to figure out what would be the motive in an unprovoked way to attack Detroit police officers for no apparent reason.”

 Craig said the police video was shown hours after the shooting as part of the department’s efforts to be transparent.
 It comes amid scrutiny over police shootings across the country.